 Trigger Point Injections: When Should They Be Used?

 If your lower back pain is muscle-related, your doctor may suggest a trigger point injection.
 Myofascial trigger points are felt to be hyper-irritable foci (points) in muscles and fascia (connective tissue) associated with taut muscle bands.
-Trigger points are diagnosed by palpation and produce a local twitch response and a referred pain pattern distal to the site of muscle irritability.
+Trigger points are diagnosed by palpation (ie, feel) and produce a local twitch response and a referred pain pattern distal to the site of muscle irritability.

 Trigger point injections should be reserved for patients who have not responded in the first 4 to 6 weeks to a properly directed program and appropriate pharmacologic intervention.